 There's a thin line with this since you obviously don't want your employees abusing time off.

-Including absence on your HR reports provides an answer for this because you'll have a clear log when you keep track of employees' reasons for missing work.
-Employees can take sick days and days off as needed and log them into the HR software.
+Including absence on your HR reports provides an answer for this because you'll have a clear log when you keep track of employees' absenteeism levels.
+Employees can take sick days and days off as needed and log them into the absence management software.

 If you have employees that are starting to report themselves sick around major sporting events, or who constantly fail to produce a doctor's note, you will be able to go back to the data to try to confirm your suspicion.
 Having access to this data on HR reports brings balance.